-Did you know AB testing can increase your referral programme's performance by 80%?
+Did you know segmentation and A/B testing can increase your referral marketing and customer retention programme's performance by as much as 80%?

-There are countless elements you can experiment with: copy, design, touchpoints, incentives, sharing methods... the list goes on.
-In fact, there's so many elements it can be hard to know where to start.
+There are countless elements you can experiment with: content, messaging, copy, design, touchpoints, incentives, sharing methods... the list goes on.
+In fact, there are so many elements it can be hard to know where to start.

-That's why we've written this blog post: to show how brands across sectors are experimenting with refer-a-friend campaigns, and how you can do the same to improve referral performance for your business.
+That's why we've written this blog post: to show how brands across sectors are experimenting with their campaigns, and how you can do the same to drive long-term revenue for your business.

-We've tested thousands of referral campaigns on behalf of 400+ brands to increase core marketing metrics like new customer acquisition, average order value and brand awareness.
+We've tested thousands of referral and retention campaigns on behalf of 400+ brands to increase core marketing metrics like new customer acquisition, repeat purchases and customer lifetime value.
 Sometimes, experiment results are as expected; other times, they're surprising.
 But always, they're valuable.

 A common starting point for refer-a-friend AB tests is percentage versus fixed-value discount.
 This is the route PrettyLittleThing took when it first launched referral in 2019.
 It offered £10 off (with a £40 minimum spend) versus 20% off to discover which incentive got people talking and introducing their friends to the fast fashion brand.